askST: How did rare multiple failure of a crucial component lead to F-16 crash in Tengah?

 Former RSAF pilot Ong Swee Chuan said the component, which is used in most modern aircraft, determines if the plane is pointing up or down and sends that data to the flight control computer.

-Mindef said the F-16 is fitted with four such gyroscopes for redundancy.
+Mindef said the F-16 is fitted with four such gyroscopes for redundancy – to guard against failures.

 Mr Sim Peng Shin, another former RSAF F-16 pilot, said these gyroscopes are an integral part of the aircraft’s flight control computer, which receives pilot input on the control joystick and rudder pedals and translates it into the desired manoeuvres without causing loss of control.